 Louis Althusser, a modern Marxist critic, offers an understanding of ideology problematic to the historical belief in ‘false consciousness.’
 Where false consciousness is a “false understanding of the way the world functions” [Althusser, 1970], Althusser contends that “ideology represents the imaginary relationships of individuals to their real conditions of existence.”
-[Althusser, 1970]; that ideological conventions are misconceptions of already false reality as opposed to merely reflections of that same reality.
-According to Althusser, “ideology hails or interpellates concrete individuals as concrete subjects” [Althusser, 1970]; whereas false consciousness merely defines the individual.
+[Althusser, 1970], that ideological conventions are misconceptions of already false reality as opposed to merely reflections of that same reality.
+According to Althusser, “ideology hails or interpellates concrete individuals as concrete subjects” [Althusser, 1970], whereas false consciousness merely defines the individual.
 At the instant of transformation, the footmen and coachman establish their subservience to Cinderella and “skipped up immediately behind the coach […] and clung as close behind each other as if they had done nothing else their whole lives.”
 Despite never having encountered social conventions, the footmen are conscious of their supposed inferiority to Cinderella and accept their interpellation.
 Their actions constitute a misrepresentation of society which prioritizes the wealthy.
 The reader is therefore ‘hailed’ into conceiving this subordination as natural.
 However, Althusser’s interpellation theory claims that “individuals are always-already subjects” [Althusser, 1970] whereas the lizards’ and rats’ dramatic change in behaviour suggests they acted beyond the dominant ideologies in their primal state.
 This solidifies the pervasiveness of the ‘ideological state apparatuses,’ the hegemonic institutions unified in subscription to bourgeoisie ideology.
 Through becoming human, these ignorant creatures are conditioned to value themselves as lesser beings in comparison to Cinderella and her “cloth of gold and silver, all beset with jewels.”
 The text thus associates intelligent existence with the dominant ideologies the bourgeoisie employs to maintain power.

 Marxist criticism “calls on the writer to commit his art to the cause of the proletariat” [Eagleton; 1976, p 37].
 To become socially just, the naturalized subordination of the labourers in “The Little Glass Slipper” required rectification.
-By transitioning from a socioeconomic to a medical discourse, employing a “recast[…] of genre, time, place, participants and medium” [Pope; 1995, p 2], my transformed text “A Debt of Gratitude” critiques the base text’s concepts of wealth.
+By transitioning from a socioeconomic to a medical discourse, employing a “recast[…] of genre, time, place, participants and medium” [Pope; 1995, p 2], my transformed text “A Debt of Gratitude” critiques the base text’s concept of wealth.
 Instead of presenting the asymmetrical relationship between the proletariats and bourgeoisie as a natural state, I established equilibrium for the characters by elevating the proletariats to a position of respect as ophthalmologists.
 Granting identities to “Dr. Liza and Dr. Ratcliff” obstruct the commodification present in the base text by imparting a humane characteristic – a name - as does their benevolent occupation.
 Therefore, the proletariat’s dehumanization as the embodiment of wealth, a product to be owned, is removed and the bourgeoisie’s conspicuous consumption is dismantled.
 Similarly, altering the genre from a fairy-tale to a letter of appreciation counters the alienation experienced by the proletariats in the base text.
 Constructing the character of William Prince in “eternal gratitude” to the ophthalmologists allowed the proletariats the enjoyment of satisfying a human need they are denied in “The Little Glass Slipper”.
 The letter also implies that the ophthalmologists’ labour was an act of humanitarianism motivated by Dr. Liza and Dr. Ratcliff’s volition as opposed to the result of their interpellation or false consciousness.